Reynardisham/Reynardisham/draft/ideas.md

 *   Consider adding a "Contributing" guide to outline how others can contribute to the project.
 *   Explore integrating CI/CD pipelines for automated testing and deployment.

+- Consider implementing a system for tracking and managing the King's treasury.
+- Explore options for a more robust diplomatic system, perhaps with different factions or guilds.